Sales demos are often the most pivotal moments in the sales process.

 We didn’t find a single demo that lead to a closed deal in the analysis that involved more than 76 seconds of interrupted pitching.

-With unsuccessful demos, long stretches of uninterrupted pitching were a common occurrence.
+With unsuccessful sales demonstrations, long stretches of uninterrupted pitching were a common occurrence.

 deliver your pitch in short sprints, not long marathons.

-What surfaced during the latter part of our analysis (which involved some qualitativeanalysis alongside just the quantitative) were four “acts” or “phases” successful demos tend to consistently follow.
+What surfaced during the latter part of our analysis were four “acts” or “phases” successful product demos tend to consistently follow.

-Demo calls that lead to closed deals set the context before jumping into the product demonstration.
+Product demos that lead to closed deals set the context before jumping into the product.